-Verification Management Staff Management Direct claims status in place for all qualifications All staff CV's or Direct claims status in place for all but brand new qualifications All staff CV's or certificates are held on central file with EQA Actions in place A small number of existing staff CV's or certs are Staff Management Overall/Timely certificates are held on central file are held on central file with the exception of new recruits staff CV's or certs are outstanding Success Rates, Retention and Achievement 95% or above 90 - 94% 80 - 89% Success Limiting Scores A Notice to Improve raised a for all provision to no higher Il limit the success rate score Equality & Diversity No more than a 2% gap in achievement across all areas Positive actions taken resulting in achievement gaps closing in all areas Positive efforts being made however achievement gaps remain - further actions agreed Learner Journey Management No actions outstanding Mentor or support provided to address actions - ongoing/ monitored Mentor or support agreed to be provided - or support required by College Observation - all aspects of learner journey Outstanding Good Requires improvement - to be re-observed within 4 weeks Observation Limiting Scores l learner journey graded as a 3 ntil the Assessor has been re- will limit the risk score in this observed and improvements
+T. Safeguarding 100% staff DBS checked and all undertaken certificated training 100% staff DBS checked and all undertaken some form of training 100% staff DBS checked and only leads have undertaken training Financial Health Assessment Score of more than 70 out of 100 Score of 50 - 70 out of 100 Score of 30 - 50 out of 100 Contract Allocation Up to 5% of College Allocation 6 - 10% of College Allocation 11 - 19% of College Allocation Profile Management Within 5% of MCV Within 5-10% of MCV Within 10-20% of MCV Audit Compliance - use of funds 95-100% compliance during audit, all errors cleared within 5 days 85-94% compliance during audit, all errors cleared within 5 days 75-84% compliance during audit, all errors cleared within 5 days OR 75-100% errors not cleared within 5 days Audit compliance - Internal Controls All internal controls are in place, can be evidenced and are working to a high standard demonstrating best practice.
+All internal controls are in place, working effectively and can be evidenced.
+They ensure that the obligations under contract to the Agency will be met.
+A weakness identified that if addressed will help to further improve internal controls.
+It should be addressed promptly to be cleared within 1 month.
+Claim Procedures Less than 5% errors 5-15% Errors 16-25% Errors Verification Management Direct claims status in place for all qualifications Direct claims status in place for all but brand new qualifications EQA Actions in place Staff Management All staff CV's or certificates are held on central file All staff CV's or certificates are held on central file with the exception of new recruits A small number of existing staff CV's or certs are outstanding Overall/Timely Success Rates, Retention and Achievement 95% or above 90 - 94% 80 - 89% Success Limiting Scores A Notice to Improve raised a for all provision to no higher , , II limit the success rate score Equality & Diversity No more than a 2% gap in achievement across all areas Positive actions taken resulting in achievement gaps closing in all areas Positive efforts being made however achievement gaps remain - further actions agreed Learner Journey Management No actions outstanding Mentor or support provided to address actions - ongoing/monitored Mentor or support agreed to be provided - or support required by College Observation - all aspects of learner journey Outstanding Good Requires improvement - to be re-observed within 4 weeks Observation Limiting Scores - area to no higher than a 5 anth the 7,5505501 has been to 55501 ved and higher enterts